-“Dad, it will be uncomfortable but people need to hear what I couldn’t say.
-Whenever you get a chance, please tell people some things I couldn’t say.” – Braden
+“Dad, whenever you get a chance, please tell people some things I couldn’t say.” – Braden

 “Why hasn’t someone begun openly talking about this before now? – Braden’s parents